FAQs & Practical Tips

 Each and every one of these headlines about that study misunderstands both the point of the study itself and the principles of “office fitness”:Treadmill Desks Are Pretty Ineffective Do Treadmill Desks Really Work?
 Not As Well As We Hoped They Do, Unfortunately You Know That Treadmill Desk You Just Installed?
 That Might Have Been A Mistake If You Bought a Treadmill Desk, the Joke’s on You Even Treadmill Desks Don’t Make Up For Too Much [...]

 It’s not always easy being tall.
 Vertically-blessed, prospective stand up desk and treadmill desk users often run into one simple problem: the industry hasn’t quite reached their level.
-Even the best of desks are generally designed to ANSI/BIFMA certification standards, and so come with a 22″-47″ range to accommodate 95% of the population.
+Even some of the most popular standing desks are generally designed to ANSI/BIFMA certification standards, and so come with a 22″-47″ range to accommodate 95% of the population.
 According to US census statistics that means anyone over 6’2″ is going to find themselves out of this range.
 Add a treadmill deck under your feet and anyone over 5’9″ would be excluded.
-WorkWhileWalking has added its voice to the cause for a new ANSI/BIFMA standard to apply to desks being used [...]

 Happy Friday!
 This week’s guest post was written by our friends over at Turnkey Office Space, the first stop for anyone in the hunt for new office space (the name may have tipped you off).
 Read on for their humorous take on the top tips for selling your boss on treadmill desks.